directeye/docsy/content/en/docs/engoo_photos/intermediate/lesson49.md

 {{<card header="**2nd script**">}}
 Let's take a closer look at the woman in the center. <br/>
-Her long brown hair frames her face beautifully, and she’s wearing a vibrant matching top and skirt, paired with a matching hat.<br/>
+Her long brown hair drapes on her back and she’s wearing a vibrant matching top and skirt, paired with a matching hat.<br/>
-Her mirrored aviator sunglasses she's wearing add a stylish touch. <br/>
+Her mirrored aviator sunglasses add a stylish touch. <br/>
 What's particularly interesting is her choice of shopping bags. <br/>
-She's carrying a light blue one that's identical to the bag her blonde friend on the left is holding. <br/>
+She's carrying a light blue one that's identical to the bag her blonde mother on the left is holding. <br/>
 Along with that, she has another bag with a similar geometric pattern. <br/>
-Both are casually draped over her right shoulder, held in her right hand.<br/>
+Both are casually draped over her right shoulder, held in her fingers.<br/>
 The matching bags are quite intriguing.<br/>
 It looks like they may have shopped at the same boutique.<br/>
 <br/>